Yohan Cabaye: Senior

 After failing to appear at international level for nearly two years, on 5 August 2010, Cabaye was called up to the senior team for the first time by new manager Laurent Blanc for the team's friendly match against Norway on 11 August 2010.
 Cabaye made his senior international debut in the match appearing as a substitute for Yann M'Vila.
 He was called back into the team in September for UEFA Euro 2012 qualification matches against Belarus and Bosnia and Herzegovina, however, he was forced to drop out of the selection due to injury.

 On 9 February 2011, Cabaye earned his second career cap in the team's 1–0 victory over Brazil.
 After appearing regularly in qualifying for UEFA Euro 2012, on 29 May 2012, Cabaye was named to the squad to participate in the competition.
 He made his debut at a senior international competition on 11 June in the team's opening match against England.
 Cabaye started the match, which ended in a 1–1 draw, and was replaced by Hatem Ben Arfa in the 84th minute.
-In the team's ensuing group game against the Ukraine, he scored his first senior international goal netting France's second goal in a 2–0 victory.
+In the team's ensuing group game against Ukraine, he scored his first senior international goal netting France's second goal in a 2–0 victory.
 On 19 November 2013, Cabaye was part of the France team that staged a remarkable comeback in the second leg of the World Cup play-off against Ukraine.
 Trailing 2–0 in the first leg, France won the return game in Paris 3–0 to qualify for the 2014 FIFA World Cup.

 Cabaye started in four of France's five matches at the 2014 World Cup, having been suspended from their third group match against Ecuador after receiving cautions against Honduras and Switzerland.
 Cabaye featured as the deepest lying of France's midfield three, playing behind then-PSG teammate Blaise Matuidi and either Paul Pogba or Moussa Sissoko.
 France impressed early in the tournament, but lost 1–0 to eventual winners Germany in the quarter-finals.

 Cabaye found it hard to displace the impressive partnership of Matuidi and N'Golo Kanté at UEFA Euro 2016.
 He only appeared twice in the tournament; playing the full match against Switzerland, and as an injury-time substitute against Germany.
 The appearance against Germany proved to be the last time he played for France, as he was an unused substitute in the final against Portugal, and although he was called up for the World Cup qualification matches against Bulgaria and the Netherlands in the autumn, he was again an unused substitute.